San Joaquin, Iloilo: Tourism

 The Talisayan Beach Resort is a privately owned beach resort located in the Poblacion.
 The Cata-an Cove and Tobog Beach Resort in Barangay Cata-an, about 10 kilometers from the Poblacion, is a place perfect for scuba diving and weekend outings.

-Garin Farm, a 15 hectare privately owned farm resort in Purok 2, Poblacion which showcases agriculture,leisure and pilgrimage theme.
+Garin Farm, a 15 hectare privately owned farm resort in Purok 2, Poblacion which showcases agriculture, leisure and pilgrimage theme.
 Practical and intelligent farming are imparted to the visitors through the agricultural techniques and innovative technologies applied in the demo farm.
-The resort leisure amenities include a swimming pool, a 5,000 sq.m man-made lagoon located on a hilltop, with fishes and lilies which offers fishing, boating and kayaking, and a 300 meters zip- line which goes over the lagoon and through the trees.
+The resort leisure amenities include a swimming pool, a 5,000 sq.m man-made lagoon located on a hilltop, with fishes and lilies which offers fishing, boating and kayaking, and a 300 meters zip line which goes over the lagoon and through the trees.
 On the top of the hill sits the 101 Feet Divine Mercy Cross, which can be accessed by a 456 step stairway.
 Along the stairway are life-size and lifelike statues depicting the Creation, Noah's Ark, Ten Commandments, and the 9 Major Events of the Life of Jesus Christ.

+Infrastructure

+Healthcare

+The San Joaquin Mother and Child Hospital (SJMCH), is a publicly managed, district-level hospital located in Barangay Baybay, San Joaquin, Iloilo.
+It operates 24 hours daily under the leadership of Dr. Rodel G. Gedalanga, MD, FPCP, who serves as Chief of Hospital I.

+It was inaugurated in April 2013 and initially operated under the supervision of the Western Visayas Medical Center (WVMC) and the municipal government.
+In 2019, Iloilo Governor Arthur Defensor Sr. signed Provincial Ordinance No. 2018‑191 converting SJMCH into the 13th district hospital under the Iloilo Provincial Government’s Hospital Management Office.

+The hospital is a primary-care facility with a 10‑bed capacity, serving maternal, neonatal, pediatric, and basic outpatient needs of residents in San Joaquin and neighboring municipalities.

+The provincial government allocated PHP 43 million in 2019 for its full integration into the district hospital network, covering operations, staffing, and equipment.

+In June 2023, the Iloilo Provincial Board passed a resolution urging the Department of Health to upgrade SJMCH’s license from a 10-bed infirmary to a 25-bed Level I General Hospital.
+This upgrade reflects the hospital’s expanded services, which now include an emergency room, clinical laboratory, imaging facilities, pharmacy, and an operating room.

+Additionally, in mid‑2024, a joint legislative committee confirmed that the land on which the hospital stands is government‑owned, ensuring uninterrupted operations and preventing any claims of donation revocation being enforced.

+In June 2025, a formal inter‑LGU partnership was approved between Iloilo Province and the Municipality of Anini-y, Antique to accept referrals for maternal and child health services at SJMCH, in line with Section 16 and Section 465 of Republic Act 7160, or the Local Government Code of 1991.

 Education

 The town has 11 high schools.
-Two (2) of which are located in Poblacion.